-- (a) Moving of single wide mobile trailer or home up to maximum width allowed on highway with a permit including any skirting, cabanas or attachments. - (b) Where mobile homes in excess of the above are involved, the Employer will reimburse the following: - (1) the equivalent cost of moving a single wide mobile trailer or home up to the maximum width allowed on highway with a permit; or - the real estate and legal fees involved in selling the extra wide trailer up to a maximum of \$5,300. - (c) Comprehensive insurance to adequately protect the employee's household effects, chattels and trailer during the move up to a maximum of \$63,500. - (d) The setting up and levelling of a mobile home or double wide at the new location to a maximum of \$635 upon production of receipts.
+- (a) Moving of single wide mobile trailer or home up to maximum width allowed on highway with a permit including any skirting, cabanas or attachments.
+Where mobile homes in excess of the above are involved, the Employer will reimburse the following: - (i) The equivalent cost of moving a single wide mobile trailer or home up to the maximum width allowed on highway with a permit; or - (ii) The real estate and legal fees involved in selling the extra wide trailer up to a maximum of \$5,300. - (b) Comprehensive insurance to adequately protect the employee's household effects, chattels and trailer during the move up to a maximum of \$63,500.